-The question now is, “what’s the difference between a public and private university?”
+You might be wondering, “what’s the difference between a public and private university in the first place?”
 After all, it is important that students are aware of the defining characteristics of these institutions and how well these may fit into their learning journey.
 Whether a university is private or public dictates not only the cost but also the learning environment and student outcomes.

 So, to help you determine which option is right for you, this guide will outline the key differences between these university types.
 Some tips on choosing a university are also provided.
 In this way, you can make an informed decision when you choose between public and private universities.